-2288.8 percent of the lights from gas-associated polygons in sub-Saharan Africa come from Nigeria.
+22 88.8 % of the lights from gas-associated polygons in sub-Saharan Africa come from Nigeria.

-thus impeded in their ability to develop economically.
-In their work, population data are widely available for subnational regions that can mapped into the geographic categories that they define.
-But subnational income data are available for only 19 of 152 countries in their sample, almost all of them wealthy.
+national income data are available for only 19 of 152 countries in their sample, almost all of them wealthy.

-We revisit this issue for sub-Saharan Africa with its 15 landlocked countries and poor-quality road system linking interior areas to the coast (Buys, Deichmann, and Wheeler 2010).
+We revisit this issue for Sub-Saharan Africa with its 15 landlocked countries and poor quality road system linking interior areas to the coast (Piet Buys, Uwe Deichmann, and David Wheeler, 2010).
 During the period for which we have lights data, world trade volume increased by a factor of 2.5, making the examination particularly compelling.
 We are thus interested in the relative performance of regions with and without access to the sea over this period.

 To generate the coastal variable, we started with the 100-km buffer of coastlines and navigable rivers from Mellinger, Sachs, and Gallup (2000).
 Because their coastlines didn't line up exactly with ours, we added all contiguous areas that fell in the ocean in their classification to our coastal zone.
-Our finding is that, in sub-Saharan Africa, inland lights grew 0.131 log points more than coastal areas over the 15-year period 1992/93 to 2007/08.
-Using the $\hat{\psi}$ coefficient of 0.327 from the long difference estimation in column 3 of Table 4, the lights data imply that the increase in total GDP inland was 4.2 percent greater than on the coast-a difference of 1/3 of a percent per year.
-While we cannot say anything about the long-run benefits over centuries of being on the coast, during a period of rapidly growing trade, coastal areas in Africa grew more slowly than noncoastal areas.
-There may be a number of competing explanations for this, including the new economic geography debate about whether increases in external trade benefit coastal versus interior areas (Fujita, Krugman, and Venables 1999).
+Our finding is that, in sub-Saharan Africa, inland lights grew 0.131 log points more than coastal areas over the 15 year period 1992/93 to 2007/08.
+Using the $\hat{\psi}$ coefficient of 0.327 from the long difference estimation in column 3 of Table 4, the lights data imply that the increase in total GDP inland was 4.2% greater than on the coast - a difference of 1/3 of a percent per year.
+While we cannot say anything about the long-run benefits over centuries of being on the coast, during a period of rapidly growing trade, coastal areas in Africa grew more slowly than non-coastal areas.
+There may be a number of competing explanations for this, including the new economic geography debate about whether increases in external trade benefit coastal versus interior areas (Masahisa Fujita, Paul Krugman, and Anthony J. Venables, 1999).
 The supposedly inherent advantage of coastal location for growth in this period in sub-Saharan Africa does not dominate other forces that may have been at work.

-B. Primate Cities versus Hinterland
+5.2 Primate Cities vs. Hinterland

 Increased urbanization is an integral part of economic growth.
-Over the past several decades, however, many observers have argued that in the context of the developing world, there has been an unhealthy focus of growth in very large, dominant cities, which are known as "primate cities."
+However, over the past several decades, many observers have argued that in the context of developing world, there has been an unhealthy focus of growth in very large, dominant cities, which are known as "primate cities."
 In particular it is noted that in many developing countries, the largest city is disproportionately large in comparison to the rest of the distribution of city sizes.
-This size discrepancy is believed to result from superior provision of public goods and opportunities for rent seeking (Ades and Glaeser 1995, and Davis and Henderson 2003).
-Henderson (2003) provides empirical evidence that economic growth in developing countries is slowed by overconcentration of cities, although, because of data requirements, there are almost no sub-Saharan African cities in his sample.
-Duranton (2009), summarizing this literature, concludes that "[t]he potentially large misallocation of resources associated with primate cities suggests that policies to reduce urban primacy are needed."
+This size discrepancy is believed to result from superior provision of public goods and opportunities for rent seeking (Ades and Glaeser, 1995 and Davis and Henderson, 2003).
+Henderson (2003) provides empirical evidence that economic growth in developing countries is slowed by over-concentration of cities, although, because of data requirements there are almost no sub-Saharan African cities in his sample.
+Gilles

+Duranton (2009), summarizing this literature, concludes that "The potentially large misallocation of resources associated with primate cities suggests that policies to reduce urban primacy are needed."